spdk/spdk/doc/bdev.md

 }
 ~~~

-## delete_bdev {#bdev_ug_delete_bdev}

-To remove previously created bdev user can use `delete_bdev` RPC command.
-Bdev can be deleted at any time and this will be fully handled by any upper
-layers.
-As an argument user should provide bdev name.
-This RPC command
-should be used only for debugging purpose.
-To remove a particular bdev please
-use the delete command specific to its bdev module.

 # Malloc bdev {#bdev_config_malloc}

 Malloc bdevs are ramdisks.
 Because of its nature they are volatile.
 They are created from hugepage memory given to SPDK